 The thick white coat also means that the dog languishes in hot weather.
 Plan to shave him more frequently as summer approaches.
 But the dogs thrive in cold weather.

-When grooming, look for a set of additional dewclaws on their rear limbs and clip these too; it will help avoid splitting.
+When grooming, look for additional dewclaws on their rear limbs and clip these, too; it will help avoid splitting.

 Training and exercise

-Having been bred to be watchdogs for flocks, Great Pyrenees require more than the usual exercise.
+Great Pyrenees, bred to be watchdogs for flocks, require more than the usual exercise.
 Make plans for frequent and intense sessions.

 You may consider getting professional help when training a Great Pyrenees.